scientific-python/scientific-python-hugo-theme/doc/content/getstarted.md

 Each page should contain a `summary` in the preamble, otherwise the site description is provided as metadata.

+## News

+The first post from `/content/en/news` will be highlighted on the front page.
+If you don't want that, remove the `/content/en/news` folder.

 ## Example sites

 See the